stanford-rc/globus.stanford.edu/cloud.md

 {% include info-box.html
    icon="id-card"
    header="Full SUNetID Required"
-   content="To interact with Google services through Stanford, you must have a full or full-sponsored SUNetID.
+   content="To interact with Google Drive through Stanford, you must have a full or full-sponsored SUNetID.
 Therefore, using the Globus Google connector also requires a full (or full-sponsored) SUNetID."
 %}

 {% include info-box.html